 Then, the third step is to identify who finances these service providers of supply reduction initiatives.
 This implies that a public expenditure analysis proceeds from the perspective of the different public authorities who are competent for the respective aspects of the drug policy.
 Depending on the structure of the government, expenditure from all relevant national, regional or local government institutions directly or indirectly associated with drug policy should always be included.

 Matching stakeholders responsible for providing drug policy services with their financing entities might be challenging.
 Sometimes, provision might be under the responsibility of private agents but the financing under the responsibility of the government.
 Furthermore, sometimes the entities in charge of providing public services are not always obvious and easy to identify.
 For instance, when there are drug treatment services provided within the army, it happens that the entity in charge of providing health services has its first function national defence.
 Therefore, estimators might consider whether they should or not include the costs of these activities within supply reduction initiatives or within health provision.
 Most researchers tend to include the provision of drug-related services, even if provided by less obvious entities.
-Indeed, attention should be paid to the fact that the same service may tackle several policy purposes and double counting should be avoided.
+Indeed, attention should be paid to the fact that the same service may tackle several policy purposes and double counting should be carefully considered and avoided.

 Data collection